Dave Griffiths, UK amateur poker player. Running like a drain since 1976.

 First played poker (5 & 7 card stud) at age 17.
 At age 18 I joined the Rainbow Casino (Birminghams oldest casino) and started playing this "new" form of poker known as "hold em".

-Luckily you don't need to be that good to win at live poker, just a bit better than your opponents think you are!
+The game has got MUCH tougher these days but luckily you don't need to be that good to win at live poker, just a bit better than your opponents think you are!